 Over the past few months, I have become very involved and even honored with leadership roles within the club and the district.
 My ambition has been welcomed and fostered, and my skills have been put to work.

-The past few years of my life have been the 3 most amazing post-graduate years I could have ever imagined.
+The past few years of my life have been the three most amazing post-graduate years I could have ever imagined.
 I have known wonderful people, experienced diverse cities and cultures, and I have worked in more industries than most people will come to know in a lifetime.
-I have been very lucky indeed.
-Nonetheless, I have considered this period, ‘the Dark Ages of My Life,’ because they have been, more or less, without Rotary.
+I have been fortunate, indeed.
+Nonetheless, I have considered this period the Dark Ages of My Life because they have been, more or less, without Rotary.

 I am so grateful to Southbay because I now have a guiding light.
 The Dark Ages have come to a close.
 My heart is becoming attached to a PLACE for the first time since I was 14 years old.

 Home is where the heart is.
 My heart is with Southbay.

 Congratulations on 10 great years.
 I look forward to being a part of the next 10.